SONATYPE SOLUTIONS

 Sonatype SBOM Manager enhances software supply chain security by offering detailed insight into application components, their origins, and dependencies.
 It enables organizations to track what’s inside their software and AI applications, monitor changes, and identify potential risks.
 With centralized oversight and seamless integration into development workflows, it empowers teams to make informed decisions, respond swiftly to threats, and maintain continuous assurance across the entire software ecosystem.

-The Benefits of Software Supply Chain Security with Sonatype
+The Benefits of Software Supply Chain Management and Security with Sonatype

 Improved Response Times